tgdata-prod/Cryptocurrency-Data/README.md

 ## Intention

 It is our goal in this project to demonsrate a sort of end-to-end ETL process with Bi capabilities, specifically with Data Bricks and Power BI in mind.
+It will go through most of everything from setting up cloud environments and creating pipelines with medallion architecture.

 ## Azure Cloud